 Effect residue incorporation on soil properties

-.
+The soil chemical properties at the start of the experiment are depicted in Table 3.
+Perusal of the data reveal that the treatment T1 recorded the significantly highest organic carbon and available N before sowing and T7 resulted the significantly highest P and K. The treatment T1 was at par with T7.
 The results indicate that residue incorporation has significant effect on soil chemical properties.
-The mineralisation of crop residues results in increased NPK availability in soil (Abiven and Recous, 2007)
+The mineralisation of crop residues results in increased NPK availability in soil (Abiven and Recous, 2007).

 Growth and yield of fodder maize